inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :align: center
    :width: 100%

+The frames are recorded in the PCAP file at the end of the transmission of each frame or fragment, so the 1200B frame is not present there, only the two fragments.

 In the Wireshark log, ``frame 5`` and ``frame 7`` are the two fragments of ``background-3``.
 Note that FPP refers to `Frame Preemption Protocol`; ``frame 6`` is ``ts-1``, sent between the two fragments.

 Here is ``background-3-frag1`` displayed in Qtenv's packet inspector: